microsoft/Cognitive-Samples-IntelligentKiosk/KeyAcquisitionScript.md

   ```

-### If in stead you want to modify the default parameters you need to get the cognitive-keys-azure-deploy.json and cognitive-keys-azure-deploy.parameters.json files locally and execute the following commands
+### If instead you want to modify the default parameters you need to get the cognitive-keys-azure-deploy.json and cognitive-keys-azure-deploy.parameters.json files locally and execute the following commands
  ```sh
  # Change working directory to Kiosk
  cd Kiosk